wp-plugins/click4assistance-live-chat-real-time-visitor-monitoring/readme.txt

 Established in the UK at the inception of the Live Chat concept, Click4Assistance was one of the first, ground-breaking companies to introduce Live Chat Software.

-For more than 8 years we have been successfully providing Live Chat technology to SME and corporate organisations; feedback from our customers has guided the development and expansion of the solution.
+For more than 10 years we have been successfully providing Live Chat solutions to SME and corporate organisations; feedback from our customers has guided the development and expansion of the solution.

 Click4Assistance offers a fully flexible, versatile and customisable solution ensuring a seamless fit with your website.
-Constant R&D ensures we stay one step ahead of your visitors’ expectations and you're armed with the very latest technology.
+Constant R&D ensures we stay one step ahead of your visitors' expectations and you're armed with the very latest technology.

 == Installation ==